 I don’t blame the ex, if our life switched places, if I lived her’s & she lived mine, I’d probably do the same as her, I don’t blame her.
 Maybe if she lived mine, she may never had blamed me either.
 Two things can be true at once.
 I forgive her & let go of everything, I still love her but I will grow and move on loving my self first & be open for happiness & the next stage in my journey.
 We all walk different paths in life, some paths cross one another & then separate.
 We just have to keep moving forward on the path we’re meant to be on.
 Life is all about exploring, expanding, even trespassing at times, taking risks, discovering, going beyond our limits that we set ourselves.
 After all, it’s our own fears that hold us back.
 That’s the peace & lesson I’ve learnt, that’s the understanding I’ve received.

+God did answer my prayers 5 years ago & sent me what I needed, not what I had first thought I had wanted or desired, but a lesson for my own good.
 I had met the most broken version of myself but also the strongest.
-I hope one day the ex see’s how much I’ve grown since them, & how much the experience allowed me the opportunity to become a better person & lover for the next person.
-Alternatively, I no longer need recognition or approval from that external validation, I’m good.
+I hope one day the ex see’s how much I’ve grown since them, & how much the experience allowed me the opportunity to become a better person.
+Alternatively, I no longer need recognition or approval from that external validation, I’m good & have nothing to prove.

 The solution & closure had always been within me, forgiving everyone & most significantly forgiving my self, as-well as the growing faith I have to continue climbing the mountains in my life & the journey I’m on.
-I will won’t ever abandon that Inner Child again.
+I won’t ever abandon that Inner Child again.
 This journey will be about what WE want & need.
 What we can learn & grow together, live in the present embracing every stop on our destinations, & be ready for what’s next to come.
 Being alone is the best time to find & learn more about my self.
 It’s no longer about pleasing anybody else, & that’s exciting to be grounded on the real me and what I want.

 I started learning to make decisions that make me happy, instead of feeling selfish.
 I stopped beating my self up about my past, & understood that I could had not known better.
 I stopped caring what others think or say about me.
 I’ve learnt to let go of the control on how others see me.
 I’m learning to be happy alone on my own first, & taking responsibility of my self to save me.
 My self worth is no longer attached to how others view or treat me & I’ve cut out people who are not aligning with my values & growth.
-Most importantly, I realised I have a heart of gold & an abundant soul within.
+Most importantly, I realised I have a heart of gold & an abundant soul within no matter the past.